FlipsideCrypto/fsc-evm/models/doc_descriptions/defi/ez_lending.md

 -- Collateral risk analysis
 WITH liquidation_rates AS (
     SELECT
-        collateral_asset,
+        collateral_token,
         collateral_token_symbol,
         COUNT(DISTINCT borrower) AS liquidated_borrowers,
         SUM(amount_usd) AS total_liquidated_usd
     FROM <blockchain_name>.defi.ez_lending_liquidations
     WHERE block_timestamp >= CURRENT_DATE - 90
-        AND collateral_asset IS NOT NULL
+        AND collateral_token IS NOT NULL
     GROUP BY 1, 2
 ),
 total_deposits AS (
     SELECT
-        token_address AS collateral_asset,
+        token_address AS collateral_token,
         token_symbol AS collateral_token_symbol,
         COUNT(DISTINCT depositor) AS total_depositors,
         SUM(amount_usd) AS total_deposited_usd